Maine

 Prohibited Activities

-Under 20-A MRSA 953, an operator may not knowingly do any of the following without explicit written or electronic consent from a student's parent or an eligible student (a student who has turned 18 or is in postsecondary education):
+Under 20-A MRSA 953, an operator may not knowingly do any of the following without explicit written or electronic consent from a student's parent or an eligible student:

 - Sell student data.
 Operators cannot sell student data, though acquisitions by successor entities are permitted if the restrictions continue to apply.